Extremal graphs without exponentially-small bicliques: Definition and uses of -independence m-independence

 Though we define $m$-dependence via Hilbert functions, there are two other ways to think about the concept that will be useful.
 The first way is to think of a homogeneous degree-$m$ polynomial $f$ on $\P^b$ as a linear form in its coefficients.
 Specialization of $f$ to $f(p)$ gives distinct linear forms for distinct $p\in \P^b$.
 It is easy to see from the definition of $m$-dependence that the points $p_1,\dotsc,p_t$ are $m$-dependent if and only if $f(p_1),\dotsc,f(p_t)$ are linearly dependent as linear forms in $\binom{b+m}{m}$ variables.

-The second way to understand $m$-dependence is via linear forms.
-To each point $p\in \P^b$ one can associate a linear form $\ell$ in $b+1$ variables defined by $\ell(x)\eqdef \langle x,p\rangle$.
-Because points in the projective space are defined only up to a multiplication by a non-zero scalar, this linear form is too defined up to a multiplication by a non-zero scalar. \begin{lemma} Let $p_1,\dotsc,p_t\in \P^b$ be any $t$ points, and let $\ell_1(x),\dotsc,\ell_t(x)$ be the linear forms associated to these points.
+The second way to understand $m$-dependence is via projective space duality, which we think of as an identification between points of $\P^b$ and linear forms.
+Namely, to each point $p\in \P^b$ we associate the linear form $\ell$ in $b+1$ variables defined by $\ell(x)\eqdef \langle x,p\rangle$.
+Because points in the projective space are defined only up to a multiplication by a non-zero scalar, this linear form too is defined up to a multiplication by a non-zero scalar. \begin{lemma} Let $p_1,\dotsc,p_t\in \P^b$ be any $t$ points, and let $\ell_1(x),\dotsc,\ell_t(x)$ be the linear forms associated to these points.
 The following are equivalent: \begin{enumerate} \item points $p_1,\dotsc,p_t$ are $m$-dependent, \item there is a linear relation of the form

 \end{enumerate} Furthermore, if the characteristic of $\Fq$ is at least $m$, then the following condition is also equivalent to the two above: \begin{enumerate}[resume] \item there is a linear relation of the form